dbt-labs/segment/README.md

 5. Execute `dbt run` – the Segment models will get built as part of your run!

 ### Database support
-These package can be used on Redshift and Snowflake.
+These package can be used on Redshift, Snowflake, and BigQuery.

 ### Description of model
 #### segment_web_page_views